wsydney76/craft-contentoverview/README.md

 Run `craft plugin/install contentoverview`

+This is currently work in progress, set your `composer.json` requirement to `"wsydney76/craft-contentoverview": "dev-main"` and run `composer update` to get the latest stuff.

 ## Screenshots

 Show different sections in different layouts (cards, cardlets, list, line).
 Add section specific infos and image.